Boring-Mind/ckeditor-images/README.md

 1. Storing image paths in the article model in order to delete images with article
 2. Blog page with articles list
 3. Detail view of the article
-4. Image delete after the test
-5. Image delete after the unsuccessful check
-6. Check image size before the upload starts (HEAD request)
+4. Check image size before the upload starts (HEAD request)

 ## Requirements
 * Python 3.6 - needed for f-string syntax